Wagner Field: World War II

-In March 1942, Field 1 was utilized for training by the Doolittle Raiders in preparation for their raid on Japan.
+In March 1942, Field 1 and Aux Field #3 (Duke Field) was utilized for training by the Doolittle Raiders in preparation for their raid on Japan.
 A close examination of imagery of the runways still showing markings from 1942 on the surface laid down by United States Navy personnel in early 1942 delineating distances used for simulating a World War II aircraft carrier flight deck.
 This provided the B-25 Mitchell pilots training in short-distance takeoffs which was needed in order to conduct the raid on Japan.

 North of the airfield several wooden buildings were constructed as barracks and administrative offices.
 These were used by the Doolittle personnel during their training.
 Afterwards, the buildings were closed and sealed.
 About 1955, the buildings were cleaned out and presumably torn down due to their deteriorated state.
 It was recorded that inside the buildings remained an orderly room that contained numerous orders, records and notes, some signed by Doolittle.
 Unfortunately these records were not preserved.

 A metal launching rail for the Republic-Ford JB-2, a United States copy of the German V-1 flying bomb, was erected on the southeast side of the airfield approximately 1944.
 After the war, it was likely used by the 1st Experimental Guided Missiles Group for testing the weapon until 1949 when it was abandoned.
 It remains intact and visible today in aerial imagery.